-Functional magnetic resonance imaging (fMRI) is an imaging procedure in which an MRI is used to localize regions of activity in the brain by measuring blood flow and/or metabolism following task activation.
-1.2 It localizes areas for critical functions such as thought, speech, movement and sensation.
-It is most appropriately used in preoperative planning when the lesion is located near eloquent areas of the brain.
-3.1
+Functional magnetic resonance imaging (fMRI) is an noninvasive neuroimaging imaging procedure in which an MRI is used to localize regions of activity in the brain by measuring blood flow and/or metabolism following task activation.
+It localizes areas for critical functions such as thought, speech, movement and sensation.
+It is most appropriately used in preoperative planning when the patient has a lesion-is located in or near eloquent areas of the brain.